Conical refraction: History

-Lloyd discovered experimentally that the refracted rays are polarized, with polarization angle half that of the turning angle (see below), told Hamilton about it, who then explained theoretically.
+Lloyd discovered experimentally that the refracted rays are polarized, with polarization angle half that of the turning angle (see below), and told Hamilton about it, who then explained theoretically.

 At the same time, Hamilton also exchanged letters with George Biddell Airy.
-Airy had independently discovered that the two sheets touch at conoidal points (rather than tangent), but he was skeptical that this would have experimental consequences.
+Airy had independently discovered that the two sheets touch at conoidal points (rather than tangentially), but he was skeptical that this would have experimental consequences.
 He was only convinced after Lloyd's report.

 This discovery was a significant victory for the wave theory of light and solidified Fresnel's theory of double refraction.
 Lloyd's experimental data are described in pages 350–355.
 The rays of the internal cone emerged, as they ought, in a cylinder from the second face of the crystal; and the size of this nearly circular cylinder, though small, was decidedly perceptible, so that with solar light it threw on silver paper a little luminous ring, which seemed to remain the same at different distances of the paper from the arragonite.
 In 1833, James MacCullagh claimed that it is a special case of a theorem he published in 1830 that he did not explicate, since it was not relevant to that particular paper.
-Cauchy discovered the same surface in the context of classical mechanics.Somebody having remarked, "I know of no person who has not seen conical refraction that really believed in it.
+Augustin-Louis Cauchy discovered the same surface in the context of classical mechanics.Somebody having remarked, "I know of no person who has not seen conical refraction that really believed in it.
 I have myself converted a score of mathematicians by showing them the cone of light".
 Hamilton replied, "How different from me!
 If I had seen it only, I should not have believed it.
 My eyes have too often deceived me.
 I believe it, because I have proved it."